IBM/zero-shot-topical-text-classification/README.md

 And accordingly, to aggregate the results run the following:

 python aggregate.py --flow deberta --output_dir deberta_exp

+## Questions

+If you have any questions, you are welcome to send us an email: avishaig@il.ibm.com.